junelsolis/galeno/README.md

 # medicoffice
-Simple patient records and scheduling for any physician's office.
+Simple patient records for any physician's office.